Inca Trail And Amazon 10 Days / 9 Nights

 Terra Quechua Peru Included

-• 3 night Hotel (2N Cusco – 1N Ollantaytambo)
+• 3 nights Hotel (2N Cusco – 1N Ollantaytambo)

-• Sacred Valley Tours
+• Sacred Valley and City Tour 2 days

-• Inca Trail 4days
+Inca Trail 4 days

-• Inca Trail and Machu Picchu entrance fee (days 1-4)
+• Entrance fee Inca Trail and Machu Picchu (days 1-4)

-• One inflatable sleeping pad per person
+• One inflatable mattress per person

 • Dining tent with tables and chairs